-- The estimated remaining life is 38 years for the Eves Valley landfill.
-In 2012 the remaining life for Stage Two was reassessed and is now estimated to close in 2017.
-The provision has been adjusted for the latest estimated capping and monitoring costs. - Council reassessed the estimated remaining life for the Murchison Landfill in the 2007/2008 financial year.
+- Council reassessed the estimated remaining life for the Murchison Landfill in the 2007/2008 financial year.
 It was decided that it was uneconomic to continue operating the Murchison Landfill and it ceased operations in that financial year.
-A transfer station was constructed at Murchison. - Estimates of the life have been made by TDC's engineers based on historical volume information.
+A transfer station was constructed at Murchison. - Estimates of the life have been made by Tasman District Council's engineers based on historical volume information.